 When the Statutory Corporations General Provisions Bill was first debated on August 15, George was one of the appointed Senators among the Antigua Labour Party (ALP) who expressed disagreement.
 He pointed out his disapproval with Clause 7 which states that the Cabinet may, if it considers in the best interest of public administration, transfer an employee on secondment from one statutory corporation to another, or to the public service.
 Due to his concern with Clause 7, the Bill was sent back to the Lower House for review.
 At this time, Browne urged Senators to comply.
 George, who paid no attention to Browne’s demand, again signaled a sign of rejection when a motion to pass or reject the clause went before the House.
 His explanation was that he had no issue with government employees being relocated, but doing this without ones consent was something he could not support.

 “The problem we have…is the fact that you can take someone from a corporation to a non-established position.
-The Lower House made a partial move by adding consultation [but] it is consultation without consent,” George shared in a report made by the Daily Observer newspaper.
+The Lower fence of the House made a partial move by adding consultation [but] it is consultation without consent,” George shared in a report made by the Daily Observer newspaper.

 The revocation of appointment letter George received, dated September 13 and signed by the Prime Minister, stated: “As you may recall, the Cabinet of Antigua and Barbuda held consultations with the Government-appointed Senators regarding the division which took place in the Senate on the Statutory Corporations Bill.
 Your defiance in the face of the understanding reached leaves me no choice but to withdraw your appointment immediately.”